iplox/iplox-mvc-skeleton/README.md

 This is a skeleton mvc application to get started with the IploxPhp framework.
 This code will also serve as starting point and reduce boilerplate code for any project.

-More information about the IploxPhp framework visit the [project website](http://iplox.org/iploxphp).
+For more information about the IploxPhp framework visit the [project website](http://iplox.org/iploxphp).

 Getting started
 -----